 Ninety-five per cent of SENCOs told us that they need adequate protected time to carry out their role, which means the government must fund schools properly so that heads can provide it.

+Special needs provision in England has lost out on £1.2bn because of shortfalls in funding increases from central government since 2015.
 For too long, children with SEND have been disgracefully let down by this Government.
 The Government is out of touch with the reality of the SEND funding crisis in schools.

 NEU research has found that 93% of local authorities have lost out on SEND funding since 2015 because of central government’s shortfall in special needs provision.
 You can find out how your LA is affected here.